turgu1/bt-keyboard/README.md

 This is a demonstration of an external Bluetooth keyboard sending characters to an ESP32.

-Class named BTKeyboard wait for a keyboard to be available for pairing.
+The class named BTKeyboard waits for a keyboard to be available for pairing.
 It will then cumulate scan codes in a queue to be processed.
 The class methods available allow for the retrieval of the low-level key scan codes transmitted by the keyboard (`wait_for_low_event(BTKeyboard::KeyInfo & inf)` method) or the ASCII characters augmented with function keys values (`char wait_for_ascii_char()` method).
 The following list the character values returned:

 | Values      | Description      |
 |:-----------:|------------------|